BrenoFischer/gradys-gs/README.md

 If you need more information about virtual environments with python, it [can be found here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment).

 ## Installing necessary packages
-The list of necessary packages are inside requeriments.txt file.
+The list of necessary packages are inside requeriments.txt file, if you are using Windows.
 It'll be installed automatically, using the Python package manager, pip.
 You can install, running on Windows console:
 ```console
 Windows
 C:\path-to-this-cloned-repository\> pip install -r requeriments.txt